abdulmoizbhatti/abdulmoizbhatti/README.md

 > A fitness tracking responsive web app developed collaboratively with a team using tools such as: React, C#, TypeScript, ASP.NET Core, PostgreSQL, GPT AI

 ### [Music Genre Classifer](https://github.com/abdulmoizbhatti/Music-Genre-Classifier)
-> A Python application that classifies music genres from differing audio features using machine learning + Jupyter notebook for data analysis and visualization.
+> A Python application that classifies music genres from differing audio features using machine and deep learning + Jupyter notebook for data analysis and visualization.
 Supports both pre-extracted and manual feature extraction workflows